Jessa Duggar Seewald’s ‘Love Lock’ Is Being Auctioned Off In Paris To Help Refugees In Distress

 Though Jessa’s love lock didn’t last long in Paris, the Duggar daughter is having no problem keeping the spotlight on her family in the latest Duggar series Counting On.
 The series, which was originally slated Jill & Jessa: Counting On, has focused on the older Duggar children as they start their own families.
 Jessa has remained in a key role on the show with her wedding, honeymoon, first pregnancy and the birth of the couple’s first child Spurgeon.
 With Jinger Duggar recently getting married and Joy Anna Duggar announcing her engagement to Austin Forsyth, Jessa has kept up with news of her own by announcing the birth of the pair’s second child Henry.

-[Featured Image via Instagram]
+[Featured Image by Instagram]